AVIS: Autonomous Visual Information Seeking with Large Language Model Agent: Experiments

 We report the OK-VQA experiments in Table~\ref{table:okvqa}. \framework with few-shot in-context examples achieves an accuracy of 60.2, higher than most of the existing methods tailored for this dataset, including KAT~\cite{DBLP:conf/naacl/GuiWH0BG22}, ReVIVE~\cite{DBLP:journals/corr/abs-2206-01201} and REVEAL~\cite{DBLP:journals/corr/abs-2212-05221} . \framework achieves lower but comparable performance compared to PALI model fine-tuned on OK-VQA.
 This difference, compared to Infoseek, may be attributed to the fact that most QA examples in OK-VQA rely more on commonsense knowledge than on fine-grained knowledge.
 Therefore, it is feasible to encode such generic knowledge in the model parameters and requires less external knowledge.
 Note that PALI zero-shot VQA model itself achieves 41.6 accuracy, which is significantly higher than in Infoseek, which supports this hypothesis.
 Table~\ref{table:okvqa} also shows that the object detection is less crucial as a tool on this data set, compared to PALI captioning and VQA.
 Nonetheless, \framework equipped with all tools achieves the best performance.

 \paragraph{Case studies for dynamic decision making.} One of the key features of \framework is its ability to dynamically make decisions instead of executing a fixed sequence.
 Figure~\ref{fig:example} presents three examples of \framework's dynamic planning and reasoning process.
 They demonstrate the flexibility of AVIS to use different tools at various stages.
 It is also worth noting that our reasoner design enables \framework to identify irrelevant information, backtrack to a previous state, and repeat the search.
 For instance, in the second example concerning the taxonomy of fungi, \framework initially makes an incorrect decision by selecting a leaf object.
 However, the reasoner identifies that this is not relevant to the question, prompting \framework to plan again.
 This time, it successfully selects the object related to false turkey-tail fungi, leading to the correct answer, Stereum.
+Some detailed error analysis is shown in Appendix~\ref{sec:error}.